 This is one of those little audience-appreciation moments, like Dracula telling his dinner guest “I never drink… wine.”
 The character is making a joke that within the story only he understands, but the readers are in on the secret too, which is pleasurable and makes us like the character more.

-As a rule, there are three steps to getting the audience to like a character and want to spend time with them: make a friend, make a joke, and make a plot point.
+As a rule, there are three steps to getting the audience to like a character and want to spend time with them: make a friend, make a joke, and make something happen.
 Having a friend grounds the character and demonstrates that they have worth in the narrative, the joke indicates that the character understands it’s their job to entertain the audience, and the plot point moves the story forward, which is what we really want.

 And we get it two panels later, when Clark gets a tip about a wife-beating and shows up on the scene as an unstoppable force of vengeance, picking up the violent husband and hurling him against the wall so hard that the apartment may never fully recover.